VladLegkowski/xtcc/codebase.md

 ## Running the application

-1. Run `npm start` to start the client.
+1. Run `json:server` and then `npm start` to start the client.
 2. Check it out under:  `http://localhost:1234/`.

 ### The Application
+Dream Travels is your space to add wild destinations and keep the flame of your past adventures alive.
+It's like your own dream journal, but with a passport!

 ### General Approach